openvinotoolkit/openvino/tools/pot/docs/BestPractices.md

 }
 ```

-In the case of substantial accuracy degradation after applying this method there are two alternatives to use:
+In the case of substantial accuracy degradation after applying this method there are two alternatives:
 1. Hyperparameters tuning
 2. AccuracyAwareQuantization algorithm